mriffaud/Christmas-Song-Lyrics-Generator/README.md

 ---
 <a name="data"></a>
 ## Data
-Data Format: The data is stored in a CSV (Comma Separated Values) file format.
+* **Data Format**: The data is stored in a CSV (Comma Separated Values) file format.
 Each row in the CSV file represents a single line of a Christmas song or carol.

-Data Source: The data is obtained from a GitHub Gist.
+* **Data Source**: The data is obtained from a GitHub Gist.
 A Gist is a simple way to share code snippets, text, and other types of content on GitHub.
 The URL to the Gist containing the input data is as follows:

    URL: https://gist.githubusercontent.com/DeastinY/899d532069febdb969d50eb68b7be583/raw/d4c2b7d6cd58639274fa2f061db6905c58853947/input.txt

-Data Contents: Each row in the CSV file contains a line of text, which represents a line from a Christmas song or carol.
+* **Data Contents**: Each row in the CSV file contains a line of text, which represents a line from a Christmas song or carol.
 The data may include song titles, verses, refrains, choruses, bridges, and other elements commonly found in songs.

 ---
 <a name="step1"></a>